Skip to content

 2. Entered the Department of Civil Engineering, Faculty of Engineering, Tokyo Imperial University

-4. Study abroad in the United States from the Ministry of Railways (research topic: tunnel construction)
+4. Studied abroad in the United States from the Ministry of Railways (Research topic: Tunnel construction)

 5. Director of the Atami Construction Office of the Ministry of Railways

-6. Appointed Executive Manager of Sagami Country Club Incorporated Association
+6. Appointed as the Executive Manager of Sagami Country Club Incorporated Association

 7. Director-General of the Construction Bureau of the Ministry of Railways

-8. Appointed Vice President of Pacific Consultants, Inc. (U.S. Corporation)
+8. Appointed as the Vice President of PACIFIC CONSULTANTS, INC. (U.S. Corporation)

-11. Appointed chairman of the Japan Society of Japan Society of Civil Engineers
+11. Appointed as the chairman of the Japan Society of Civil Engineers

-13. Appointed chairman of the Institute of Professional Engineer (PE), Japan
+13. Appointed as the chairman of the Japan Institute of Professional Engineers

 14. Died of stomach cancer (aged 74)

-*Created from "Memories of Hirayama Fukujiro" Hirayama Fukujiro Memorial Publication Committee
+*Created from "Memories of Fukujiro HIRAYAMA" by Fukujiro HIRAYAMA Memorial Publication Committee

 INDEX